laraschmitt/master_thesis/README.md

 # Master thesis "Mapping cropped area in the rabi season of Andhra Pradesh between 2017 and 2019 using training data collected through the agtech platform Plantix"
 ### Institute of Geography, HU Berlin, Winter Term 2019 - Summer Term 2020

-This repository includes Python scripts and GEE Scripts that I wrote in order to conduct pre-processing steps as well as filtering using Pandas; to tune the parameters for my Random Forest classification and to plot the data & results.
+This repository includes Python that I wrote in order to conduct pre-processing steps as well as filtering using Pandas; to tune the parameters for my Random Forest classification and to plot the data & results.

 ## Python Scripts:
 * ### 1) Mongo DB Queries